artin961/Rigol-dm3058E/README.md

-# GwInstek GDM-8341 Multimeter OSD & Control for Linux
+# RIGOL DM3058(E) Multimeter OSD & Control for Linux
-gdm-8341 Multimeter OSD & Control for linux with keyboard mode selection
+RIGOL DM3058(E) Multimeter OSD & Control for linux with keyboard mode selection Based on original Paul Daniels code for GDM-8341 https://github.com/inflex/gdm-8341

+It works also with DM3068 but displays as 5 ½ digits
 # Requirements

 You will require the SDL2 development lib in linux